rtimmons/mongo-etls/README.md

 When creating new jobs or components of the data-pipeline, please refer to the [Policies](./docs/policies.md) before sending PRs.

+## Note on the `dag_pkg` symlink

+The `dag_pkg` is a symlink that points to the repo root.
+I.e. `ln -s . dag_pkg`.
+This is needed to resemble the checkout used by MARS as mimicked by the entry points test.
+Someone more clever than I at python pathing and packaging may be able to get around it.

 ## TODO

 - SQL and ETL explainers or links for those who are new to writing ETLs and/or nontrivial SQL.